david-lauria/NHL/README.md

 Install nvm  `https://github.com/coreybutler/nvm-windows`

 In command line:
-Install latest version of node and npm `nvm install`
+Install latest version of node and npm `nvm install latest`

+`nvm use 17.4.0`

 Install typescript globally `npm install -g typescript`

-### Setting up dependencies
-In command line navigate to project directory and install the dependencies

-`npm install fs`

-`npm install node-fetch`

 ### Running code
+Navigate to directory that the project is in.

-compile code in command line: `tsc` call player code in command line: `node runPlayerOutput.js 8471214 20152016`
+Compile code in command line: `tsc`
+Call player code in command line: `node runPlayerOutput.js 8471214 20152016`

-call team code in command line: `node runTeamOutput.js 5 20152016`
+Call team code in command line: `node runTeamOutput.js 5 20152016`

 CSV file will be created in local directory that the project is in